JoaoBrasOliveira/JoaoBrasOliveira/README.md

 Welcome to my GitHub!

-I’m passionate about exploring **data science, machine learning, and analytics** to gain insights and solve real-world problems.

 This is where I share my experiments, including code, datasets, analyses, ideas and learning materials.

 ---